t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 ### Creation of New Object Types

-Data and information models provide defintions for a number of object types representing things in their target domain.
-Their number and variety is limited to what the defining organization sees as important, has the bandwith to specify, and can reach a consensus on.
+Data and information models provide definitions for a number of object types representing things in their target domain.
+Their number and variety is limited to what the defining organization sees as important, has the bandwidth to specify, and can reach a consensus on.
 The number and type of covered devices tends to change and grow over time, as reflected in evolving revisions of the specification.